eggressive/aexivscanner/README.md

 - Auto-ranks stocks by undervaluation
 - Saves results to Excel with formatted output
 - Centralized ticker management system:
-  - Single source of truth for ticker symbols
+  - Single source of truth for ticker symbols with CSV file
   - Robust error handling for API issues
-  - Special case handling for problematic tickers
+  - Direct and reliable ticker data from Euronext
-  - Automatic ticker updates from Euronext
+  - Automatic ticker updates with Euronext website integration

 ## Installation